SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   ```

   If you can guarantee that your code uses a potentially unsafe symbol in a safe manner,
-  You can wrap it in a synchronous function and call that function
+  you can wrap it in a synchronous function and call that function
   from an asynchronous context.

   ```swift